jmswaney/thesis/source/09_introduction.md

 These regions are often defined hierarchically, with the coarsest partitioning being the lobes of the brain.

-In this depiction of various length scales in the brain, two high-level approaches to understanding overall brain function begin to emerge.
-One is a bottom-up approach, which emphasizes cellular electrophysiology and subcellular structures.
+In this depiction of various length scales in the brain, two broad approaches to understanding overall brain function begin to emerge.
+One is a bottom-up approach, in which emphasizes cellular details such as electrophysiological properties, RNA transcript expression levels, and subcellular structures.
+These details are often used to sub-categorize cells in the hopes that given the functional role of these subtypes, we may be able to understand how they are wired together.
 Another is a top-down approach, which emphasizes the functional associations of each brain region and large-scale anatomical variations.

-Glia support neuronal function and influence synaptic remodeling, and microglia patrol the parenchyma to clear debris and respond to inflammatory signals.
+Recent advances in brain atlas projects allow neuroscience research to use bottom-up and top-down strategies in tandem, which has been very successful.
+By defining a common coordinate system for a typical brain, information from multiple brain samples can be effectively pooled into an aggregate dataset of protein expression, gene expression, and electrophysiological properties via alignment to the anatomical reference brain.
+The Allen Brain Atlas contains such aggregate datasets and has acted as a catalyst allowing neuroscientists to ask exciting new questions.

 Brain = Complex system with components over multiple length scales.